rsdoiel/antenna/science_and_technology.md

 date: 2025-02-10, updated: 2025-02-10, from: The Register (UK I.T.
 News)

-<h4>Order requires destruction of departmental data accessed by Musky men</h4> <p>Trump administration policies that allowed Elon Musk&#39;s Department of Government Efficiency to access systems and data at the Bureau of the Fiscal Service (BFS) have left the org “more vulnerable to hacking” according to Paul A. Engelmayer, Judge of the United States District Court for the Southern District of New York.…</p>
+<h4>Order requires destruction of departmental data accessed by Musky men</h4> <p>Trump administration policies that allowed Elon Musk&#39;s Department of Government Efficiency to access systems and data at the Bureau of the Fiscal Service (BFS) have left the org “more vulnerable to hacking” according to federal Judge Paul A. Engelmayer in New York City.…</p>

 <br>